USNS Kanawha

+In July 2026, the USNS Kanawha became the first civilian-crewed vessel in the 77-year history of the Military Sealift Command to receive the Presidential Unit Citation (PUC), the Pentagon's highest unit honor for combat heroism.
+The Mission: The ship was recognized for extraordinary performance during a high-stakes 204-day deployment supporting the USS Gerald R. Ford Carrier Strike Group.
+The Conflict: Operating under intense conditions during Operation Epic Fury and Operation Southern Spear, the crew pivoted from Latin American operations to sprint directly into contested waters in the Middle East.
+The Logistics: Despite being entirely unarmed, the merchant mariners executed 113 underway replenishments, delivering over 17 million gallons of fuel and thousands of supply pallets to keep American and coalition warships in the fight.

 Design

 The Henry J. Kaiser-class oilers were preceded by the shorter Cimarron-class fleet replenishment oilers.
 Kanawha has an overall length of 206.5 m.
 It has a beam of 29.7 m and a draft of 11 m.
 The oiler has a displacement of 41353 t at full load.
 It has a capacity of 180000 oilbbl of aviation fuel or fuel oil.
 It can carry a dry load of 690 m2 and can refrigerate 128 pallets of food.
 The ship is powered by two 10 PC4.2 V 570 Colt-Pielstick diesel engines that drive two shafts; this gives a power of 25.6 MW.

 The Henry J. Kaiser-class oilers have maximum speeds of 20 kn.
 They were built without armaments but can be fitted with close-in weapon systems.
 The ship has a helicopter platform but not any maintenance facilities.
 It is fitted with five fuelling stations; these can fill two ships at the same time and the ship is capable of pumping 900000 USgal of diesel or 540000 USgal of jet fuel per hour.
 It has a complement of eighty-nine civilians (nineteen officers), twenty-nine spare crew, and six United States Navy crew.